MercierCharles/MercierCharles.github.io/research.md

 - **Graph 8 — Emotional + stylistic signatures by community cluster**

+### Sentiment analysis takeaways

+Looking across the cluster profiles, two dimensions consistently separate "healthy" disagreement from toxic conflict:

+- **Emotional intensity** (anger, anxiety, sadness) tends to spike in ideologically charged clusters, but intensity alone is not the problem.
+- **Stylistic markers of hostility** (swearing, shouting/caps, personal attacks) are the more reliable signal of harmful negativity.

+This distinction matters.
+For instance, clusters like **Personal Advice and Mental Health (Cluster 2)** show elevated sadness/anxiety but low hostility markers, which suggests vulnerable but constructive exchanges.
+In contrast, **Reddit Meta and Drama (Cluster 1)** and **Skepticism and "Bad X" Critiques (Cluster 7)** combine high anger with high hostility cues, which is the pattern most correlated with cross-community escalations.

+We also see that some large, high-traffic clusters (e.g., **Memes and Entertainment (Cluster 15)**) sit in a "loud but not hostile" zone: high energy, lots of slang, but comparatively low personal-attack markers.
+These are noisy but not necessarily dangerous.

+**Operational implication:** sentiment alone is too blunt.
+Moderation should weight stylistic hostility more heavily than raw negative emotion, and prioritize interventions where *both* intensity and hostility spike together.

 From these, two clusters stand out as especially prone to toxic interactions:

 Cluster 7 — “Skepticism and Bad-X Critiques”